The Diocesan Registry

 - Acting as Registrar of the Diocesan Synod

 - Preparing various documents and the maintenance of Diocesan records

 Such advice is given free of charge to parishes and diocesan officers.
 It is always best to ask for advice from the Registry sooner rather than later, as legal problems, if left unaddressed, can become increasingly difficult to resolve.

 Tel: 01392 210700 Email Alison Stock

 Alison became Diocesan Registrar on 1st May 2018 and is responsible for providing legal advice to the Bishop of Exeter and the wider Diocese on all ecclesiastical matters.

-Nathalie Cook – Registry Clerk Email Nathalie Cook
+Nathalie Southan – Registry Clerk Email Nathalie Southan

 The Chancellor for the Diocese is The Rt Hon Sir Andrew McFarlane.
 The Chancellor is the judge for the Diocese in matters of church law, which are heard in a Consistory Court.
 He also acts as the Bishop’s legal advisor.

 Chancellor McFarlane is also the President of the Family Division and a Lord Justice of Appeal.

 The Deputy Chancellor for the Diocese is Gregory Jones QC whose practise areas include planning, environment, major infrastructure projects, ecclesiastical law and religious liberty, public law and European law.